Metadata Editor

 The Metadata Editor loads a limited number of matching assets at a time, for example the first 500.
 When your filters match more assets than appear in the grid, you can still update every matching asset in one operation.

 Use Select all matching assets to start Apply All.
-The product runs your metadata action against the full filtered set in the background, not only the rows you see on the page.
+Coalesce runs your metadata action against the full filtered set in the background, not only the rows you see on the page.
 While the job runs, watch the Metadata Editor header for progress and status.
 You can keep working, or check back when the job finishes.

-- Filters set the scope.
-Whatever filters are active when you start Apply All apply to the whole run.
+Before you start Apply All, remember that filters set the scope for the whole run.
+Whatever filters are active when you start Apply All apply to every matching asset, not only the rows on the page.
 Narrow or widen filters first so the scope matches what you intend.

 What's Different From Selecting Rows on the Page?